MicrosoftDocs/connected-spaces/articles/mobile-app-add-camera-skill-zones.md

 4. Do the following, depending on the type of skill zone you want to add:

     - If you're adding a **Shopper analytics** skill zone, move and extend the line to align with your store entrance.
-Select **Flip Direction** to make sure that the blue arrow points in the direction that people walk when they are entering the store, and white arrow points in the direction people walk when exiting the store.
+Select **Flip Direction** to make sure that the blue arrow points in the direction that people walk when they are entering the store, and the white arrow points in the direction people walk when exiting the store.
 This is important for data analytics to work correctly.
 If you need to start over at any point, select **Reset**.

     ![Rotated screen showing Shopper analytics camera view](media/add-shopper-analytics-skill.png "Rotated screen showing Shopper analytics camera view")